Ladder99/ladder99/docs/page/customizing/create-setup.md

 ## Clone Example Setup

-Clone the example setup with this command - you can use your company name here, with NO spaces -
+Clone the example setup with this command - you can use your company name here, for example, with NO spaces -

     ./l99 init <your-company-name>